-The dust is settling and we’re about to open our doors: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is coming January 2020!
+The dust has settled and our doors are open: the Faculty of Science’s newest entrepreneurship and experiential learning support framework is here!

-The Science Innovation Hub is a physical laboratory workspace located in Earth Sciences and Chemistry room 319, exactly where Velocity Science used to be.
+The Science Innovation Hub is a physical laboratory workspace located in Earth Sciences and Chemistry room 319.
 We are supported by the Faculty of Science and will be housing student teams from a variety of programs including:

 The Concept Science program is a collaboration between Concept and the Faculty of Science and is designed for student-teams and faculty-led teams who have a product idea with an element of scientific exploration.
 Concept Science can help teams validate the opportunities envisioned for their technology, from a business and technical perspective.
 This is achieved through goal-setting exercises, mentorship from advisors with science startup experience and beginning and end-of-term touch points.